 FirstMark Capital

-Heitzmann is a managing director and co-founder at FirstMark Capital (from 2008), and he is focused on companies related to consumer technology (e-commerce, video games).
+Heitzmann is a managing director and co-founder at FirstMark Capital (from 2008).
+He is focused on companies related to consumer technology (e-commerce, video games).
 He was a lead investor in Pinterest and has also invested in Airbnb.
-He is number 50 on the Forbes Midas List in 2020.
+He was number 50 on the Forbes Midas List in 2020.

 Twitter: @rick